-Of more than 1,500 places in Maryland considered historically important by the National Park Service, only 15 are because of their direct importance to the LGBTQ community.
+Of more than 1,500 places in Maryland considered historically important by the National Park Service, none are because of their direct importance to the LGBTQ community.
 Preservation Maryland is looking to change that.

 Preservation Maryland, a historic preservation nonprofit, has been cataloging sites in a collection on Historypin.org, an online interactive map sponsored by the Park Service.

 Each pin on the map represents a site important to the local LGBTQ community and includes information about the site, as well as a related photo, video or news clip.

 Pins can also be added by community members, said Ben Egerman, a Preservation Maryland intern who has been working on the map.